Minimal Cases for Computing the Generalized Relative Pose using Affine Correspondences: Introduction

-All of the previously mentioned relative pose solvers estimate the pose parameters from a set of point correspondences, \emph{e.g.}, coming from SIFT~\cite{Lowe2004Distinctive} or SURF~\cite{Bay2008346} detectors.
-However, as it has been clearly shown in several recently published papers papers~\cite{bentolila2014conic,raposo2016theory,barath2018efficient,eichhardt2018affine}, using more informative features, \emph{e.g.} affine correspondences, improves the estimation procedure both in terms of accuracy and efficiency.
-An affine correspondence is composed of a point correspondence and a 2$\times$2 affine transformation.
-Due to containing more information, than point correspondences, about the underlying surface geometry, the affine correspondences enable to estimate relative pose from fewer correspondences.
-In this paper, we focus on the relative pose estimation of a multi-camera system from affine correspondences, instead of point correspondences.
-Four novel solutions are proposed: \begin{itemize} \item A new minimal solver is proposed which requires two affine correspondences to estimate the general motion of a multi-camera system which has 6 degrees of freedom (6DOF).
-In contrast, state-of-the-art solvers use six point correspondences~\cite{henrikstewenius2005solutions,kneip2014efficient,ventura2015efficient}. \item When the motion is planar (\emph{i.e.}, the body to which the cameras are fixed moves on a plane; 3DOF), a single affine correspondence is sufficient to recover the planar motion of a multi-camera system.
-In order to deal with the degenerate case of 1AC solver, we also propose a new method to estimate the relative pose from two affine correspondences.
-The point-based solution requires two point pairs, but only for the Ackermann motion model~\cite{hee2013motion}. \item A fourth solver is proposed for the case when the vertical direction is known (4DOF), \emph{e.g.}, from an IMU attached to the multi-camera system.
-We show that two affine correspondences are required to recover the relative pose.
-In contrast, the point-based solver requires four correspondences~\cite{hee2014relative,sweeney2014solving,liu2017robust}. \end{itemize}
+All previously mentioned relative pose solvers estimate the pose parameters from a set of point correspondences (PCs), \emph{e.g.}, coming from SIFT~\cite{Lowe2004Distinctive} or SURF~\cite{Bay2008346} detectors.
+Due to containing more information about the underlying surface geometry than PCs, ACs enable to estimate the pose from fewer correspondences.
+In this paper, we focus on the relative pose estimation of a multi-camera system from ACs, instead of PCs.
+The contributions of this paper are: \begin{itemize} \item A new constraint that interprets the relationship of ACs and the generalized camera model is derived under general motion.
+This constraint can be easily generalized to special cases of multi-camera motion, \emph{e.g.}, planar motion and known vertical direction. \item When the motion is planar (\emph{i.e.}, the body to which the cameras are fixed moves on a plane; 3DOF), a single AC is sufficient to recover the planar motion of a multi-camera system.
+In order to deal with the degenerate case of the 1AC solver, we also propose a new method to estimate the relative pose from two ACs.
+The point-based solver~\cite{hee2013motion} requires at least two PCs and requires the Ackermann motion model to hold. \item A third solver is proposed for the case when the vertical direction is known (4DOF), \emph{e.g.}, from an IMU attached to the multi-camera system.
+We show that two ACs are enough to recover the relative pose.
+In contrast, the point-based solver requires four PCs~\cite{hee2014relative,sweeney2014solving}. \end{itemize}